 Every month we will identify the 6 most commonly asked questions about ectopic pregnancy and answer them.
 If you have any further questions which you cannot find answers to on the website, please can you contact us.
-We answer your recent questions on ectopic pregnancy.

 Can you have an ectopic pregnancy with the coil, IUD or Mirena coil?

 Intrauterine contraceptive devices IUCD are inserted into the uterine cavity to act as a contraceptive.
 The Mirena IUCD, which releases a progestogen, can also be used to treat hearty menstrual blood loss as well as act as a contraceptive.
 The IUCD acts to prevent the fertilised egg (ovum) implanting in the uterine cavity.